Blackford, Perth and Kinross: History

 Blackford was first known as a ford over the Allan Water.
 There is a legend that a King Magnus lost his wife Queen Helen in a storm and she is buried on a nearby hill.

 Blackford became a popular stopping place especially when Scotland's first public brewery was started.
 In 1488 King James IV asked the brewery to supply the beer for his coronation.

 It was burnt to the ground by Jacobite forces in 1716.
 The village was becoming more prosperous by the nineteenth century with manufacturing including two breweries and with a healthy agricultural sector based on wool and flax.
 The Scottish Central Railway built a line between Perth and Stirling with a station at Blackford in 1848.

 Local manufacturing declined at the beginning of the 20th century with many people leaving the village.
 However, many people in the village were employed when the Gleneagles Hotel was opened nearby in 1924.
 The Tullibardine distillery was built on the site of the former Sharp's Brewery.

-Highland Games
+Sport

 The Blackford Highland Games began in 1870, when its prize money was ten shillings.
 In 2020, on what was due to be the 150th anniversary of the competition, only one competitor took part due to the COVID-19 pandemic.
 20-year-old Alisa Sloan won the Highland dancing competition by default.

+The village briefly hosted a senior association football club - Allanvale F.C. - which joined the Scottish Football Association in 1911, and entered the Scottish Qualifying Cup in the next two seasons.